-The majestic structure has a dome in the center that can be reached by climbing one of the two flights of stairs leading to it.
-On the second level, there's a corridor encircling the dome where one can circumambulate as they soak in the tranquil ambiance or just watch the beautiful surroundings from atop.
+The majestic structure has a dome in the centre that can be reached by climbing one of the two flights of stairs leading to it.
+On the second level, there's a corridor encircling the dome.
 The Symbol of Peace is open all days of the week for one and all to visit, explore, learn and get inspired to walk the path of non-violence and to live life in unity, which is a necessity in the world today.

 There are many Peace Pagodas built in various locations across the world.
 The one in Lumbini was made in November 2001.
-The stupas or the Pagodas were established to instill peace and promote harmony in humans, especially after World War II.
+The stupas or the Pagodas were established to instil peace and promote harmony in humans, especially after World War II.
 When innocent lives were taken and many more suffered, there was an urgent need to eradicate differences.
 Back in 1931, a Buddhist monk from Japan and the founder of Nipponzan Myohoji Buddhist Order, Nichidatsu Fujii, happened to meet Mahatma Gandhi.
-He was so inspired by Gandhiji's ideologies that he immediately began promoting peace and non-violence on a larger scale.
+Gandhiji's ideologies so inspired him that he immediately began promoting peace and non-violence on a larger scale.
 He has provided all the necessary guidance to build several Peace Pagodas for this reason since 1947.

 Compare quotes from upto 3 travel agents for free

 No reviews yet

 Be the first to add a question